assassinsgreed/pokemon-amethyst-helper/README.md

 The build and deployment history can be found in GitHub [here](https://github.com/assassinsgreed/pokemon-amethyst-helper/actions/workflows/nextjs.yml).

+This repo makes use of PR previews which are automatically scaffolded and destroyed as PRs are opened, updated, and closed.
+To achieve this, I had to make some rather ugly changes:

+- NextJS now deploys static contents
+- The stylesheets are now referenced directly in the generated HTML's `<head>` tag, instead of being being intelligently bundled

 ## Credits

 The following free resources were used when developing this webpage: